Attitudes to pensions

 3. Are your pension savings enough to support your desired lifestyle during retirement?

-According to research*, 43% of people are worried about running out of money in retirement.
 With people living and working longer, there is an increasing expectation of choice and flexibility in later life – have you got a plan in place to make your money last?
 Are you aware of all your options?
 Could you take a 25% tax free lump sum?
 Could you purchase an annuity or place your funds in a drawdown facility?

 4. Are you contributing the maximum pension amount with your employer?
 Are you currently saving enough?